Sleeper bus: United Kingdom

 Sleeper services, open to the general public, are known to have existed in the late 1920s and early 1930s.
 At least two such services operated, from London to Liverpool (The Albatross Sleeping Car Co.) and London to Manchester/Liverpool, run by a company called Land Liners Ltd. But the vogue passed, until 2011.

 On 2 August 2011, the Stagecoach Group announced it was launching a new Sleeper coach service, open to the general public, using 'bendybuses'.
 The London to Glasgow service was operated under the Megabus brand and offered overnight travel on a budget.
 Trial journeys started on 5 September 2011.
 The service officially started on 21 October 2011.
 The service was axed on 21 May 2017 with the company stating that while "the service was popular, unfortunately, the overall level of demand dropped".

 United States

+Sleeper buses have existed in the United States since the 1920s. the first sleeper bus was put in service in California, with the second running in Greyhound Lines service from Minneapolis to Chicago in 1928.
+This bus was built by C.H.
+Will Motors Corporation of Minneapolis and contained eight sleeping berths.

 A San Francisco–Los Angeles sleeper bus began operation in July 2017.
 Operation was paused in January 2019 due to dissatisfaction with the bumpiness of the ride quality, and was relaunched in September 2019 with improved vehicles.
 In 2020, due to the COVID-19 pandemic, the company switched from providing scheduled bus service to offering private charters.